hfinkel/lfort/docs/AutomaticReferenceCounting.rst

   within` ``extern "BCPL"`` blocks.

-For now, it is sensible to version this document by the releases of its sole implementation (and its host project), clang.
-"LLVM X.Y" refers to an open-source release of clang from the LLVM project.
+For now, it is sensible to version this document by the releases of its sole implementation (and its host project), lfort.
+"LLVM X.Y" refers to an open-source release of lfort from the LLVM project.
 "Apple X.Y" refers to an Apple-provided release of the Apple LLVM Compiler.
-Other organizations that prepare their own, separately-versioned clang releases and wish to maintain similar information in this document should send requests to cfe-dev.
+Other organizations that prepare their own, separately-versioned lfort releases and wish to maintain similar information in this document should send requests to cfe-dev.

 If a change decreases the expressiveness of the language, for example by